 Hamburg Walking Tour Itinerary

-The free Hamburg walking tour covers a total distance of approximately 9.2 kilometers (5.7 miles).
+The free Hamburg walking tour covers a total distance of approximately 9.85 kilometers (6.1 miles).
 The tour starts at the Hamburg Central Station and terminates at the Old Elbtunnel.
 Feel free to take a break if you feel jaded along the way.
-I have included some cafes and restaurants in the map where you can take a breather and grab a bite.
-On this Hamburg walking tour, you will see:

 - Hamburg Central Station